antgel/antgel.org/_posts/2017-06-09-get-all-you-deserve.md

 [^chavez]: I think about Venezuela because our office cleaner is from there.
 When he told me what had happened there, being a typical bubble Westerner, not genuinely knowing much about world affairs, I thought he must have been exaggerating.
 I did my own research and the results were conclusive and shocking.

 But at least he came across as believing in *something*.
 At the end of the day, people like a strong leader.
-We are influenced by simple slogans, we don't have the time, energy, or desire to process the genuine complexity of most political and social issues, and we are not as rational as we like to think we are.
+Simple slogans influence us, we don't have the time, energy, or desire to process the genuine complexity of most political and social issues, and we are not as rational as we like to think we are.